Andrew Barisic

-Andrew Barisic (Andrew Barisić; /bəˈrɪsɪk/ bə-RISS-ik; born 22 March 1986 in Canberra, ACT) is an Australian footballer who last played for Albury Wodonga Football Association side Wangaratta City.
+Andrew Barisic (/hr/ BAH-reesh-ich; born 22 March 1986) is an Australian former soccer player.

 Club career

 Born in Canberra, Barisic began his career in 2002 with the ACTAS before moving to Canberra Deakin in July 2003.
 In January 2004 he signed his first professional contract with Melbourne Knights, then left in the summer of 2006 for Europe and signed a contract for Germany-based Oberliga Nord club, Arminia Hannover.

 On 13 December 2007 he signed with his former club Melbourne Knights in the Victorian Premier League.
 He impressed regularly, becoming a key member of their squad and scoring 19 goals in 21 games in the 2008 season.

 Gold Coast United

 On 10 December 2008 he was signed by Gold Coast United on a one-year contract.
 At Gold Coast United he made six appearances and scored one goal in his first season there.
 He was signed on for one further year.
 In his second season at GCU, he made 11 appearances and again scored one goal.